 Reminder: NEVER attempt to enter the building!
 If you see people inside, they are the sponsor of the stable that have made special arrangements.

 The other option is to make a reservation to view the training from a up close distance.
-Only a few stables allow outside visitors to watch so securing a slot could be extremely difficult during the tourism peak season such as April and October.
+Only a few stables allow outside visitors to enter so securing a slot could be extremely difficult during the tourism peak season such as April and October.

 Rules of the visit: